Full Power AM and FM, Low Power FM, and FM Translator Stations:

 The FCC’s state-by-state license renewal cycle began in June 2019 for radio stations and in June 2020 for television stations.
 Radio and TV stations licensed to communities in the respective states listed above should be moving forward with their license renewal preparation.
-This includes becoming familiar with the requirements for the filing itself, as well as being aware of changes the FCC has made to the public notice procedures associated with the filing (discussed below).
+This includes familiarizing themselves with not only the filing deadline itself, but with the requirements for this important filing, including recent changes the FCC has made to the public notice procedures associated with the filing (discussed below).

 The license renewal application (FCC Form 2100, Schedule 303-S) primarily consists of a series of certifications in the form of Yes/No questions.
 The FCC advises that applicants should only respond “Yes” when they are certain that the response is correct.
 Thus, if an applicant is seeking a waiver of a particular rule or policy, or is uncertain that it has fully complied with the rule or policy in question, it should respond “No” to that certification.
 The application provides an opportunity for explanations and exhibits, so the FCC indicates that a “No” response to any of the questions “will not cause the immediate dismissal of the application provided that an appropriate exhibit is submitted.”
 An applicant should review any such exhibits or explanations with counsel prior to filing.